conjoon/conjoon.github.io/docs/backends/lumen-app-email.md

 ### `configure:api`

-Specify the paths to the APIs exposed by this instance.
+Specify Authentication Providers and paths to the various APIs exposed by this instance.

-**lumen-app-email** provides an _auth_-Service and an _email_-Service.
-The _auth_-Service is required for authenticating against the **IMAP**/**SMTP** servers the _email_-Service will connect to.

-These settings provide the base-paths to the endpoints the services expose.

-This instance will consider any path-segments representing the required API-Version path appended to the path automatically.

 ```bash
 $ php artisan configure:api